Naik-Aftab/restaurant-analytics/README.md

 2. npm install
 3. npm run dev
 - The Frontend will be running at: http://127.0.0.1:3000
-- `Deployed the frontend on vercel https://restaurant-analytics-iota.vercel.app/ `
+- `Deployed the frontend on vercel:` https://restaurant-analytics-iota.vercel.app/